 - Rules Violations: The FAR shall be involved in all major institutional inquiries into alleged or suspected rules violations.
 The FAR will help prepare written reports of violations made to the Conference or the NCAA.

-- Compliance: The FAR shall work with the Director of Athletics to develop a comprehensive compliance and education program.
+- Compliance: The FAR shall work with the Assistant Athletics Director for Athletic Compliance to develop a comprehensive compliance and education program.

 - Athletics Council: The FAR shall be a voting member and chair of the Athletics Council.